Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

 Russ’ Rating

-We know how it should work, and we know why it should work… but there’s not enough research showing us that it actually does work!
+On one hand we know how it should work, and we know why it should work… but on the other hand there’s simply not enough evidence to show that it actually does work!

-For example, a 2018 review paper on optimal nutrition supplements for the brain didn’t even consider it a viable option as a cognitive booster because it noted that there’s such a lack of evidence to back up the outlandish claims being made by supplement companies.
+For example, a 2018 review paper on optimal nutrition supplements for the brain didn’t even consider it a viable option in it’s list of cognitive booster supplements due to a lack of evidence.
 (15)

-Until this changes, I simply can’t recommend choline as a “must have” supplement.
+Until this changes I refuse to recommend choline as a “must have” pre-workout ingredient.

 Further Reading: